didats/didats/README.md

 ## Didats Triadi

-I am iOS & macOS Developer since iOS was version 5.0, and start writing macOS app since macOS version 10.11.x.
-Loved coding with Swift, able to speak with PHP and a little bit Javascript and Go.
-Other than writing codes, I also enjoy designing an app with Sketch.
+I am iOS & macOS Developer since iOS was version 5.0, and start writing macOS app since 10.11.x.
+Loved coding with Swift, able to speak with PHP and a little bit Javascript, Go and Python.
+Other than writing codes, I also enjoy designing with Sketch.
 Most of the app I have built designed by my own self.

 I am currently staying in Malang, Indonesia.
 1 hour distance by plane from the capital city, Jakarta.
 I do like outside activities such as 🚴 and 🏃.
 Loved Americano and Moccachino.